bondj89/quiz-pop/README.md

 ## Future State of App
 The future state of my Android Trivia app is to keep track of games played and display the user's score.
-I would like to add an Options sections so the user can select difficulty and category.
-If that goes well, then I'd like to work on the styling.
+I would like to add an Options section so the user can select difficulty and category.
+If that works out successfully, then I'd like to work on the styling.